 -1(to vote against)

-If you want to cast several votes, use several separate lines (in one or more comments):
+If you want to cast several votes, you can use several separate lines (in one or more comments), or a single line:

 BetaBlocker -1 BetaFE +1 FinalBlocker +1

 You can swap the word order as well:

 Voting commands must not be mixed with arbitrary other words, this will not be counted: